Classic Film Showcase: North By Northwest

 Ever get stuck when you are trying to write?
 Most of us do.
 Judy Bridges, founder of Redbird Studio and author of the award winning guide, Shut Up & Write!” offers encouragement and tips you can use to figure out where to begin and say what you want to say.
 Experienced in fiction, nonfiction, plays and writing for business, Judy makes all forms of writing accessible and fun.
 Bring a notebook and your favorite pen — you won’t want to miss a word.

 Important Note: Please come fragrance free.
 Judy is seriously allergic to scents in shampoos, body lotions, and perfumes.
-Registration will begin in August.
+Registration begins August 20, and will be strictly limited to 50 attendees.

 What's It Worth?
 Antique Appraisals and Tips on Downsizing